All Episodes

 And live a long time.

-This way we don't have to worry about that, all right?
+This way we don't have to worry about that.

 800.

-When we come back, we uh will be checking in with the House budget committee chairwoman, Diane Black, hopefully, and much more straight ahead.
+When we come back, we will be checking in with the House Budget Committee Chairwoman, Diane Black, hopefully, and much more straight ahead.

-Coming up next, our final news roundup and information overload out.
+Coming up next, our final news roundup: an information overload.

-Uh Trump, you said you just had him uh the president a minute ago talking about what he wants to do to make America great again.
+Trump, you just had him the president a minute ago talking about what he wants to do to make America great again.

-They have also got to pass, I think, by Thanksgiving and get signed into law by Thanksgiving, a very large tax cut, uh retroactively designed back to January one to make sure that we have enough economic growth in 2018 that Republicans can run as the party of prosperity of jobs of higher take-home pay and of economic growth.
+They have also got to pass, I think, by Thanksgiving and get signed into law by Thanksgiving a very large tax cut retroactively designed back to January 1 to make sure that we have enough economic growth in 2018 that Republicans can run as the party of prosperity, of jobs, of higher take-home pay, and of economic growth.

-And I would I would say the highest focus ought to be on getting the tax bill through because if we don't have economic growth next year, I think we're in real danger of having Speaker Nancy Pelosi in 2019.
+And I would say the highest focus ought to be on getting the tax bill through, because if we don't have economic growth next year, I think we're in real danger of having Speaker Nancy Pelosi in 2019.

 We'd love to hear from you.

-That was the former speaker of the House, New Kingrich, on my television show last night, and he's absolutely right.
+That was the former Speaker of the House, Newt Kingrich, on my television show last night, and he's absolutely right.

-We also factored in the millions of high-paying energy job energy jobs, career jobs that would be created as America moves towards energy independence.
+Also factored in the millions of high-paying energy job, energy jobs, career jobs that would be created as America moves towards energy independence.

-Anyway, here to get into this and much more is the House Budget Committee chairwoman, Diane Black, she's from Tennessee.
+Anyway, here to get into this and much more, is the House Budget Committee Chairwoman, Diane Black.

 It's great to have you back.

-How um all right, so how important is that trillion in savings, first of all?
+So how important is that trillion in savings?

 Listen, we've campaigned on this for ever since I've been up here for the last seven years.